SublimeText/LaTeXTools/README.markdown

 *Highlight*: New, fully customizable build system!
 See below for a complete description.
 Note that, for now, things work more or less as before, but the infrastructure is there to customize things beyond your wildest dreams!

 **NOTE**: due to the change in the build system, I had to overhaul the preferences settings.
-Please **read this** before proceeding any further:
+If you are already using LaTeXTools, please **read this** before proceeding any further:

 * From now on, LaTeXTools will use a single settings file, called `LaTeXTools.sublime-settings`, which *must* exist in the `User` directory.
 By this I mean that LaTeXTools *will not work* until you have a proper `LaTeXTools.sublime-settings` file in the `User` directory.
 * Because of this, LaTeXtools provides an easy way to create it, and even *automagically* migrate your settings from any old `LaTeXTools Preferences.sublime-settings` file you may have.
 In Sublime Text, open the command palette from the Tools menu, search for "LaTeXTools: Reconfigure and migrate settings," and hit Return.
 That's it!
 See the Settings section for other ways to migrate or reconfigure settings.